 Congratulations on starting an exciting part of your next theme park vacation — the planning!
 Smart planning now can help you save money on your trip... while giving you some fun stuff to dream about while you wait for your vacation time to arrive.
-Here is our best advice for planning a theme park vacation, along with links to some of our top articles about getting the most from your vacation.
+Here is our best advice for planning a theme park vacation, along with links to some of our top articles about getting the most from your trip.

 The Walt Disney World Resort in Orlando, Florida is the world's most popular theme park resort.
 But it's not the only option for a great family vacation.
 If you live closer to the west coast of the United States, you might consider the original Disneyland Resort in Anaheim, California.
 If anyone in your family is a fan of the Harry Potter books and movies, take a look at the Universal Orlando Resort — the home to the award-winning rides, restaurants and shops of the Wizarding World of Harry Potter.